weifund/weifund/README.md

 ## <a name="hosted"></a> Hosted Beta

-The WeiFund dApp client is currently hosted on IPFS (note, you must provide the IPFS and Ethereum backend to run this client):
+The WeiFund client is currently hosted on IPFS (note, you must provide the IPFS and Ethereum API backend):

 <a href="http://gateway.ipfs.io/ipfs/QmRT15QjeaFHA5BqDCuZq9oSudX1vSW4LDerrCYQdjXpYZ/">http://gateway.ipfs.io/ipfs/QmRT15QjeaFHA5BqDCuZq9oSudX1vSW4LDerrCYQdjXpYZ/</a>